The $0 productivity upgrade most developers miss

 For file finding: fd

-The Unix find command has syntax from hell.
-Finding all JavaScript files that don’t contain “test” in the path looks like this:
+The Unix find command has syntax that feels deliberately hostile.
+Finding all JavaScript files that don’t contain “test” in the path:

 find . -name "*.js" -not -path "*/test/*" -type fWith fd:

 fd -e js -E testFive times faster.
-One-tenth the cognitive load.
-Your developers will actually use it instead of giving up and searching manually.
+A tenth of the cognitive load.
+Developers will actually use it instead of giving up and searching manually.

 Install: brew install fd